 The Certificate of Origin Form

-You can learn more about certificates of origin in our comprehensive resource for all exporters, Export Procedures and Documentation: An In-Depth Guide.
-Also, The U.S. government provides a summary of documentary requirements at export.gov, which you can find by searching specific countries at that website.
+To help determine when a certificate of origin is required, the U.S. International Trade Administration provides a summary of documentary requirements, which you can find by searching specific countries on their website.
 The Export Reference Library published by Bloomberg BNA is available with a paid subscription.
-And Shipping Solutions Professional export software includes an Export Compliance Module, which includes free access to the Country Document Determination Wizard.
+And Shipping Solutions Professional export documentation and compliance software includes an Export Compliance Module, which includes free access to the Country Document Determination Wizard.

 A certificate of origin may also be required by the buyer in the documentary requirements stated within a letter of credit.
 The letter of credit may specify additional certifications or language within that must be noted in order for the certificate of origin to comply with the stated requirements.

 Free Trade Agreement Certificates of Origin

 Free Trade Agreements (FTAs) and Trade Promotion Agreements (TPA) made by the U.S. with other countries don’t typically require a specific form to be used as proof of origin.
 Instead, they identify the information that must be included on a certificate of origin or some other document like the commercial invoice to prove that the goods qualify for preferential duty rates.

 In order to make sure they are including all the required data elements, exporters, producers and importers who wish to claim that their goods qualify under the rules of origin for an FTA or TPA usually use the appropriate suggested certificate of origin template.